 Use these words to make a story.
 Give a title to your story also.

 Once upon a time, there was a river with clear blue water and lots of fishes.
 Water plants were also present that provided good habitat for the aquatic animals.
 A factory was started near the river and a city grew near it.
 Goods required for the factory was supplied through the river with the help of big ships.
 Oil spills and effluents from the factory were discarded into the river.
 People from the nearby cities also bathed their animals and washed clothes in the river.
 This made the river foul smelling and filthy.
 It was no longer a river with clear water.

 Look at the pictures and answer the following questions.

 1. What is the colour of the river where it begins?

-Aquatic animals like fish need fresh water.
-In places where river is not polluted, many fishes would live in that water.
-Similarly in areas where factory wastes and domestic wastes are poured in the river it gets polluted and kills fishes and water plants.
+Aquatic animals, like fish, need fresh water.
+In places where river is not polluted, many fishes would live.
+Similarly, in areas where factory wastes and domestic wastes are poured in the river, it gets polluted and kills fishes and water plants.